RoyMaman13/Arkanoid_Game/README.md

 Note: Make sure that you download the attached jar file and that it's placed in the same directory as src file.

-There are 4 levels, if no arguments are given the game will start from level 1 and by winning continue to level 2 and so on.
+There are 4 levels, if no arguments are given the game will start from level 1 and by winning will continue to level 2 and so on.

-another option is to give the program arguments that will represent the game levels so the levels will appear in that order (for example - "4 2 1 1 3 2").
+another option is to give the program arguments that will represent the game levels appear order, for example - "4 2 1 1 3 2", the game will start from level 4 and by winning will continue to level 2 and so on.

 Here are some photos for demonstration.